LOGICVILLE

 If the cube is to be cut into several tetrahedrons and no other shapes allowed, what is the minimum number of tetrahedrons it can be cut into?

-If the cube has a volume of 1000 cubic centimeters, what would be the volume of the largest regular tetrahedron that can be cut from this cube?
+If the cube has a volume of 1000 cubic centimeters, what would be the volume of the largest tetrahedron that can be cut from this cube?

 Previous Puzzle